Women's, Gender, and Sexuality Studies Minor Requirements

 In this course, we will widen our appreciation of African Women's experiences, including history, legal and socio-economic status, religious and political roles, productive and reproductive roles, and the impact of colonialism and post-independence development and representation issues.
 The course will move across time and space to examine the aforementioned in pre-colonial, colonial and 'post'-colonial Africa.
 We will begin with the question: What common beliefs/images about African women did/do Euro-Americans share?

-• HIST 285 - Seminar: The Yin and Yang of Gender in Late Imperial China (10th-19th centuries)
+• HIST 285 - Seminar: Eunuchs, Concubines and Patriarchs: Family and State in Imperial China

 FDRHU Humanities Distribution